tldr-pages/tldr/pages/common/xh.md

 # xh

-> XH: Friendly and fast tool for sending HTTP requests.
+> Friendly and fast tool for sending HTTP requests.
 > More information: <https://github.com/ducaale/xh>.

 - Send a GET request: